Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: The Direct Scattering Map

 \end{enumerate} \end{proposition}

-\begin{remark} The \textit{scattering data} associated to the potential $q$ \bluetext{ are defined } as the entries of the \bluetext{ different} jump matrices along ${\Gamma}$, as listed in Proposition \ref{matrices-entry} and shown in Figure \ref{fig-scattering}.
-Unlike the problem without spectral singularities, we are not able to explicitly factorize the entries of the matrix $J(\lambda)$ along the arcs of the circle.
-However, we show these factorizations exist and obtain estimates in appropriate Sobolev spaces.
+\begin{remark} The \textit{scattering data} associated to the potential $q$ are defined as the entries of the different jump matrices along ${\Gamma}$, as listed in Proposition \ref{matrices-entry} and shown in Figure \ref{fig-scattering}.
+We show the factorizations of jump matrices exist and obtain estimates in appropriate Sobolev spaces.
 The choice of scattering data is motivated by the inverse problem.
 From these spectral data, we will, in the next section, define an inverse map and a reconstruction of the potential.
-Note that the scattering data depend on the choice of $x_0$ as well as the choice of the large circle $\Sigma_\infty$.
+Note that the scattering data depend on the choice of $x_0$ as well as the choice of the large circle $\Gamma_\infty$.
 Indeed in \cite{Zhou89-2}, scattering data are seen as an equivalence class.
-In the study of the inverse map, we will need the fact that the reconstruction formula does not depend on $x_0$ and $\Sigma_\infty$.
-This is because the reconstruction formula involves a limit as $\lambda$ tends to infinity of the entry $(1,2)$ of the solution of a RHP, and will not be affected by the exact position of the cut-off point or the circle $\Sigma$, although the RHP itself depends on it.
+In the study of the inverse map, we will need the fact that the reconstruction formula does not depend on $x_0$ and $\Gamma_\infty$.
+This is because the reconstruction formula involves a limit as $\lambda$ tends to infinity of the entry $(1,2)$ of the solution of a RHP, and will not be affected by the exact position of the cut-off point or the circle $\Gamma_\infty$, although the RHP itself depends on it.
 For more details, we refer to \cite[Theorem 3.3.15]{Zhou89-2}. \end{remark}

-To give a full characterization of the scattering data, we use \bluetext{ the Sobolev } spaces $H^k_z(\Gamma)$ and $H^k_\pm(\Gamma)$ \bluetext{ defined on self-intersecting contours} (see Appendix \ref{app:Sobolev}) and the notion of $k$-regularity \cite[Definition 2.54]{TO16}) of a given jump matrix along an admissible contour. \bluetext{ All contours under consideration here} are admissible in the sense of \cite[Definition 2.40]{TO16}.
+To give a full characterization of the scattering data, we use \bluetext{ the Sobolev } spaces $H^k_z(\Gamma)$ and $H^k_\pm(\Gamma)$ \bluetext{ defined on self-intersecting contours} (see Appendix \ref{app:Sobolev}) and the notion of $k$-regularity \cite[Definition 2.54]{TO16} of a given jump matrix along an admissible contour. \bluetext{ All contours under consideration here} are admissible in the sense of \cite[Definition 2.40]{TO16}.

 \begin{definition} A jump matrix $J$ defined on an admissible contour $\Gamma$ is $k$-\emph{regular} if $\Gamma$ is complete and $J$ has a factorization

 where $J_\pm(s)-I$ and $J_\pm^{-1}(s)-I$ $\in H^k_\pm(\Gamma)$. \end{definition} \begin{definition} Assume $a\in\gamma_0$, the set of self-intersections of $\Gamma$.
 Let $\Gamma_1$, . . . , $\Gamma_m$ be a counter-clockwise ordering of sub-components of $\Gamma$ which contain $z = a$ as an endpoint.
 For $J \in H^k(\Gamma)$, we define $\widehat{J}_i$ \bluetext{ as the restriction } $J\restriction_{\Gamma_i}$ if $\Gamma_i$ is oriented outwards and by $(J\restriction_{\Gamma_i})^{-1}$ otherwise.
 We say that {\emph{$J$ satisfies the $(k -1)$th-order product condition}} if, using the $(k -1)$th-order Taylor expansion of each $J_i$, we have